ProtocolONE/ptah-docs/content/docs/edit-section.md

 For instance, after clicking on the call-to-action button it scroll down to the sign up form section.

 {{< hint >}}
-To add an action to the button, first of all, select the button in Preview Area and click on the *Link icon* at the top-left corner.
+To add an action to the button, first of all, select the button in Preview Area and click the *Link icon* at the top-left corner.

 In the opened tooltip select one of the actions: